 Rule Development: The rule is in the early stages of development and may or may not have specific language available for review by the public.

 Proposed Rule: This represents a "draft" rule.
 The language is provided for consideration and may be changed as a result of public input or direction of the Commission.

 Final Rule: This indicates that a final vote has occurred, and Commissioners have approved the exact language of a rule.

 To read a summary and to submit comments, click on a title below.

 ||Changes in Hunting and Freshwater Fishing Regulations

 About the Rulemaking Process

 The FWC is responsible for managing Florida's fish and wildlife resources for their long-term well-being and the benefit of people.
 This often involves enacting and enforcing rules and regulations governing human activity in many areas - such as hunting and fishing, operating boats, possessing captive wildlife and dealing with nuisance animals.

 Because rules are made, changed and repealed throughout the year, agency staff frequently interacts with affected individuals and the general public.
 Details on specific areas of interest are available by following one of the links on the Rules page menu.

 The FWC abides by Ch.
 120, Florida Statutes , when making rules.
-In doing so, we notify the public of rulemaking activity through the Florida Administrative Weekly .
+In doing so, we notify the public of rulemaking activity through the Florida Administrative Register .
 Rulemaking often includes direct contact with those who may be affected, extensive discussions with stakeholder groups, and public meetings to gather input from interested parties.